Cristián Cuevas (politician): Political career

-When he was 14, Cuevas began his militancy in the Socialist Party of Chile, where he joined the National Coordinator of Regionals (CNR), a extinct revolutionary fraction in the party.
+When he was 14, Cuevas began his militancy in the Socialist Party of Chile, where he joined the National Coordinator of Regionals (CNR), an extinct revolutionary fraction in the party.

 In 1998, he met Gladys Marín while he was participating in a human rights march.
 There, according to her statements, she caused him such admiration that he decided to support his presidential candidacy in the 1999–00 elections, reason why he joined the Communist Party of Chile (PC).

 In the 2009 parliamentary election, the PC proclaimed him in May a candidate for deputy for the 46th district (corresponding to Lota and Arauco Province), but he wasn't elected.
 In 2013, he ran for the lower chamber again, this time for the 3rd District, but didn't get the position either.

 In May 2014, he was appointed labor attaché in Spain by the second government of Michelle Bachelet (2014−2018).
 Then, on 4 September 2015, he announced his resignation to the PC.

 On 4 September 2016, he was a founding member of the movement Nueva Democracia (ND).
 Thus, ND formed part of the Broad Front when the coalition was established on 21 January 2017 by different left-wing parties and organizations.

 In 2019, ND merged with other groups into Social Convergence.
 However, during the Social outbreak, Cuevas resigned in rejection of Gabriel Boric's participation in the November 15th agreement to draft a new Constitution, which emerged amid massive riots.